 In addition, human activity can cause new pollutants to enter aquifers and affect groundwater quality.
-In the Colorado River Hydrologic Region, groundwater is mainly used for household purposes and about a quarter is used for agriculture.
-Although only few known groundwater wells in the region are located near or on agricultural land, any pesticides or chemicals used on agricultural land can eventually seep through the ground and contaminate groundwater.
+In the Sacramento River Hydrologic Region, groundwater is mainly used for agricultural purposes.
+Some of the groundwater wells in the region are located near or on agricultural land.
+Any pesticides or chemicals used on agricultural land can eventually seep through the ground and contaminate groundwater.
 This can also occur in residential areas.
 For example, if a household's water source is groundwater and there is a groundwater well located on the property, any pollutant used on the land can potentially contaminate the groundwater.

 Over-pumping of groundwater is another factor that can affect groundwater quality for coastal aquifers.
 Coastal aquifers are aquifers or groundwater basins that are located near the ocean.
 Naturally, in a coastal aquifer, the groundwater and the ocean water will eventually meet underground.
 However, the movement of the groundwater helps to prevent the salty ocean water from entirely entering the groundwater basin.
 This movement creates a pressure gradient, which acts as a barrier.
 When the water table lowers due to over-pumping, the pressure gradient weakens, and the salt water starts to encroach into the fresh water in the groundwater basin.
-This process is called seawater intrusion.24 Seawater intrusion is a major problem in the coastal hydrologic regions, such as Central and South Coast.
+This process is called seawater intrusion.24 Seawater intrusion is a problem in the coastal hydrologic regions, such as Central and South Coast.